AWegnerGitHub/awegnergithub.github.io-content/2023_01_08_chatgpt_breaking_hackerrank_interviews.md

 > Enter your code here.
 Read input from STDIN.
 Print output to STDOUT

-ChatGPT made the neccessary change and provided a new code block.
+ChatGPT made the necessary change and provided a new code block.

     import itertools